Clean case data

 Challenge

-Have you noticed that cleanepi contains a set of functions to diagnose the cleaning status and another set to perform cleaning actions?
+Have you noticed that cleanepi contains a set of functions to diagnose the cleaning status of the dataset and another set to perform cleaning actions on it?

 To identify both groups: